TITLE Coordinator, Residence Life, Housing and Dining Services - Facilities and Operations

-IMMEDIATE SUPERVISOR Assistant Director Residence Life, Housing and Dining Services-Facilities and Operations
+IMMEDIATE SUPERVISOR Associate Director Residence Life, Housing and Dining Services-Facilities and Operations

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Two years of management experience, including at least one year in a responsible supervisory capacity with comprehensive management responsibilities involving purchasing, contract services, and records management, is required.
-Work experience in residence hall facilities is required.
+Education/Experience: With a high school diploma, at least six years of work experience is required.
+With a bachelor’s degree, at least two years of work experience is required.
+A master’s degree is preferred.
+Two years of management experience, including at least one year in a responsible supervisory capacity with comprehensive management responsibilities involving purchasing, contract services, and records management, is required.
+Work experience in residence hall facilities including coordination and oversight of facilities’ projects or processes is required.
 Knowledge of basic custodial and maintenance practices is required.

 Skills: The ability to attend to details with accuracy and efficiency and to handle numerous tasks simultaneously is required; demonstrated oral and written communication skills and excellent interpersonal skills are required.
 Problem solving skills and demonstrated skills in conflict resolution, effective decision making, and goal achievement are required.
 The ability to effectively utilize a computer for word processing and compilation of data is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 An understanding of mechanical terminology is preferred.